 Effective January 1, 2017, the IRS eliminated its staggered five-year remedial amendment cycle system for individually designed qualified retirement plans and no longer accepts applications for determination letters.
 The System's letter of determination was effective through January 31, 2019.
 The IRS' current determination letter program, in general, provides that a plan sponsor that maintains a qualified plan, with a favorable determination letter, may continue to rely on the determination with respect to any plan provision, until such time that the plan provision subsequently is amended or affected by a change in law.
-The Boards retained the services of the law firm of Ice Miller, LLP to assist with a review of our plan documents and applicable statutes in effect through 2013, and any plan amendments or changes to provisions made after January 1, 2014.
-Based on their initial review, since the date of the plan's May 26, 2014 favorable determination letter, the plan has been timely amended to comply with the changes required in order to be tax qualified under Internal Revenue Code
+The Boards retained the services of the law firm of Ice Miller, LLP (Ice Miller) to assist with a review of our plan documents and applicable statutes in effect through 2013, and any plan amendments or changes to provisions made after January 1, 2014.
+Based on their initial review, since the date of the plan's favorable determination letter May 26, 2014, the plan has been timely amended to comply with the changes required to be tax qualified under Internal Revenue Code § 401 (a).
+Staff began work with Ice Miller in 2019 to review the Retirement Systems' plan provisions for continued IRS Compliance.
+The proposal from Ice Miller to participate in the IRS Comply Now program included updating of the Systems' plan provisions to incorporate certain distribution provisions and new provisions required by the Setting Every Community Up for Retirement Enhancement (SECURE) and Coronavirus Aid, Relief and Economic Security (CARES) Acts.
+Comply